christophergillard9696-lgtm/Tower-United/README.md

 I wanted to create something that could automatically pull and process from my data scraping, so I developed a python script to pull from reviews left on steam, leveraged SQL to help deliver a cleaned up master set of data, connecting Power Bi to said data to have it automatically update results every morning feeding them through the statistical modeling within Power Bi.

-# 🗳️ Improovements and Difficulties:
+# 🗳️ Lessons and Improvements:
 Oddly when pulling API data it started the pull from June of 1970 and issued the time stamps in seconds passed from that date, I had to run a simple DAX calculation inserting a new colum for the date format so I could display the reviews in an array.

 When setting up the data pipelines attempting to sutomate the run, I cant help but note that if anything were to be changed within the python script that cause more data to be pulled I would have to rework the end to end process to reflect this new data, meaning I would not be able to leave this running without issue, if Steam were to ever update the API tied to the reviews or introduce a new way of ranking reviews it would prevent the automation from functioning.